Veterinary Assistant and Vet Tech Schools

 - Answering phones and scheduling appointments

-Vet techs can perform all of the above tasks.
-In addition, they are often responsible for:
+Vet techs can perform all the above.
+Plus, they are often responsible for:

 - Preparing animals for surgery